ianreppel/rtfd/source/index.rst

 #################################################
 Oracle SQL and PL/SQL Optimization for Developers
 #################################################
 ..
-Oracle SQL and PL/SQL optimization for developers is a `Sphinx <http://sphinx-doc.org>`_ documentation project initiated by Ian Hellström.
+Oracle SQL and PL/SQL optimization for developers is a `Sphinx <http://sphinx-doc.org>`_ documentation project initiated by Ian Reppel.
 ..
 Its aim is to aid developers in writing efficient SQL and PL/SQL code for modern Oracle databases.

 .. toctree::